kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 for the three main sections of the reproducibility experiment.
 Additional textures are found in /AdditionalTextures.
 Spatial Tags are found in /SpatialTags.

-The layers we used for feature extraction are:
+The layers from the custom pretrained VGG19 we used for feature extraction are:
          ['block1_conv1',
           'block1_conv2',
           'block2_conv1',